oneapi-src/SYCLomatic/docs/_include_files/options_def.rst

 .. _desc-report-file-prefix:

-Prefix for the report file names.
-The full file name will have a suffix derived from the ``report-type`` and an extension derived from the ``report-format``.
+Specify the prefix for the migration report file names.
+The full file name will have a suffix derived from the ``report-type``, and an extension derived from the ``report-format``.
 For example: ``<prefix>.apis.csv`` or ``<prefix>.stats.log``.
 If this option is not specified, the report goes to ``stdout``.
 The report files are created in the directory, specified by ``-out-root``.